HTTP Smooth Streaming (HSS)¶

 The URL used by the player to retrieve the key.

-In the general case this option is not needed for PlayReady as the software generates a PlayReady Header Object from the given key information.
+Generally this option is not needed for PlayReady as the software will generate a PlayReady Header Object from the given key information.

 Use the Webserver for on-the-fly PlayReady¶